Government Law Exams

 • The final selection is made based on the vacancies available at that time

-RBI Recruitment
+Government Exams after Law: RBI Recruitment

-The Reserve Bank of India (RBI) conducts RBI Recruitment Exam to select candidates for different officer positions.
-The selected candidates are offered jobs in the various RBI branches across the country.
-Every year thousands of people apply for the exam.
 While the seat vacancy is limited, the competition for the exam is very high due to the many participating candidates.
-The exam is conducted in three phases, and they are the Preliminary examination, the Main examination, and Interview.
+The exam is conducted in three phases, and they are the Preliminary examination, the Main examination, and the Interview.
 RBI Recruitment exam offers law graduates the post title of Legal Consultant.
-The online application process generally begins by August which is expected to be the same for 2022 as well.

 Legal Consultant (grade F)